Back to all

 • lastWillMessage

 The lastWillMessage value is a message (this can be a string, e.g., “hello“ or even a JSON file) a broker sends when the MQTT connection abruptly terminates without sending a DISCONNECT packet.
 The lastWill notifies connected clients when this happens.
-To learn more about the lastWillMessage parameter, check out our docs article.
+To learn more about the lastWillMessage parameter, check out our article.

 How lastWillMessage works scheme